Updated: Oct 20, 2021

 While some medium and large organisations can afford a dedicated team of digital marketers, several opt to outsource a particular part of content marketing to agencies or freelancers – and that is perfectly fine.
 This way, it allows the core marketing team to carry out their roles more efficiently rather than multi-task many roles, possibly affecting the outcomes’ quality.

-Coming from an agency as well as my experience working in a corporate communications division in the corporate organisation, I can tell you that different talents bring different types of ‘magic’ to the content marketing equation.
+Coming from an agency as well as my experience working in a corporate organisation, I can tell you that different talents bring different types of ‘magic’ to the content marketing equation.
 If you expect for one content marketer to run multiple roles, I am not saying it is impossible, but it may affect outcomes and productivity.

 More benefits for small business owners